vignesh-0002/Devops-2024/Docker/Docker_basics.md

 + `COPY ./static-site /usr/share/nginx/html` this line is to Copy your local static website files into the default Nginx directory. `./static-site` The source directory on your local machine containing the website files.
 `/usr/share/nginx/html` The default directory in the Nginx container where Nginx looks for files to serve.
 + `EXPOSE 80` This line declares that the container listens on port 80.
 Port `80` is the default HTTP port that Nginx serves.It's not mandatory to include EXPOSE, but it helps document the intended port.
-+ `CMD ["nginx", "-g", "daemon off;"]` This cmd specifies to run when the container starts. `nginx` The Nginx executable.`-g daemon off;` Prevents Nginx from running as a background process (daemon), ensuring it runs in the foreground to keep the container alive.
++ `CMD ["nginx", "-g", "daemon off;"]` The `CMD` instruction specifies the default command to run when a container is started from the Docker image.
+    * nginx
+       `nginx` is the executable command to start the Nginx web server.Launches the Nginx server to serve content `(e.g., websites, APIs, or static files)`
+    * `nginx -g "daemon off;"` This tells Nginx to stay running in the foreground, overriding its default setting to run in the background.
+      * Foreground vs Background Processes:
+      * ## Foreground Process:
+        A process that is active and interacts directly with the user.
+        #### Example:
+        Running a text editor like vim in the terminal.
+      * ## Background Process
+        A process that runs in the background, independent of user interaction.
+        #### Example:
+        Does not occupy the terminal.
+Running a web server like Nginx or Apache.

 ## File structure:
     ├── Docker
     │   ├── Dockerfile